dgaydukov/cert-aws/sa/files/sa.md

 * you can't share IP range with other accounts using RAM, aws would check IP range history, and if it has poor reputation, aws can reject it
 * first you prove that you won IP range, then add it to aws by `provision-byoip-cidr` and after `advertise-byoip-cidr`.
 So you first provision and then advertise it
 * [aws byoip](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-byoip.html)
+EC2 Instance Connect - command line tool to ssh to your ec2 using iam permission (so you can ssh either with ssh key or with iam permission)
+Under-the-hood Instance Connect API pushes a one-time-use SSH public key to the instance metadata where it remains for 60 seconds, you should have iam policy (`ec2-instance-connect:SendSSHPublicKey`) to allow push public SSH key
+On the ec2 where instance connect installed, ssh daemon search for public key in instance metadata.
+On the client side you can use `mssh` command to connect to ec2 or you can use it to publish your public key and connect using `ssh` utility.

 ###### Athena
 Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
 It uses presto under the hood.
 Presto - good solution if you need to connect to multiple data sources.